MAY 18-21, 2026 AT THE HILTON SAN FRANCISCO UNION SQUARE, SAN FRANCISCO, CA

 Arthur Azevedo de Amorim | Rochester Institute of Technology |

-Ashwinee Panda | Postdoctoral Fellow, UMD College Park |
+Ashwinee Panda | UMD College Park |

 Atul Prakash | University of Michigan, Ann Arbor |